jdotto2/arduino101/tutorial1-digital.md

     delay(100);
 }
 ```
-Here we set pin 13 to output mode, which it can write to be `HIGH` (5V) or `LOW` (0V) by using `digitalWrite(PIN_NUMBER, STATE)`.
+Here we set pin 13 to output mode, which it can write to be `HIGH` (5 volt) or `LOW` (0 volt) by using `digitalWrite(PIN_NUMBER, STATE)`.
 The `delay()` function will pause the system to the given number of miliseconds.
 In this example, the LED will stay on for 100 ms and OFF for another 100 ms repeatedly.